Closed New Year's Day, Thanksgiving, and Christmas.

-Volunteer facilitate plant and seed sales are held every Monday and Wednesday mornings from 10 a.m.-12 p.m. and every first Saturday of the Month, between 10 a.m. to 2 p.m., except between the months of August-December.
-Cash, checks, and credit cards accepted.
+Volunteer-facilitated plant and seed sales are held every Wednesday morning from 10 a.m.-12 p.m. and every first Saturday of the Month, between 10 a.m. to 2 p.m., except between the months of August-December.
+Cash, checks, and credit cards are accepted.

 Docent Classes and Tours